zombre98/dems-zia-api/README.md

 #### Headers

-As headers are often used in the processing of a request, we choosed to impose the implementation of a container for headers.
+As headers are often used in the processing of a request, we chose to impose the implementation of a container for headers.
 We made it look as simple as possible.
 ```cpp
 class IHeaders {
 public: